jjolly2121/customer-churn-prediction/README.md

-# capstone-data-collection
-# Customer Churn Capstone – Data Collection

-This repository contains datasets collected and explored during the data collection phase of a customer churn prediction capstone project.
+This repository currently covers **Step 2: Data Collection** of the capstone project.

-## Contents
-- Three churn-related datasets (sample subsets)
-- Documentation describing data sources and collection methods